socketio/socket.io-website/source/docs/v3/client-socket-instance.md

 order: 303
 ---

-Besides [emitting events](/docs/v3/emitting-events/#Basic-emit), the Socket instance has a few attributes that may be of use in your application:
+Besides [emitting](/docs/v3/emitting-events/#Basic-emit) and [listening to](/docs/v3/listening-to-events/) events, the Socket instance has a few attributes that may be of use in your application:

 ## Socket#id